kimatron/fish-id/README.md

 [w3schools](www.w3schools.com),
 [Stackoverflow](Stackoverflow.com),
 [FreeCodeCamp](www.freecodecamp.org).
-- Rewatched Love Running project from [Code Institute](www.codeinstitute.com) for inspiration on order to set up html and css.
+- Rewatched Love Math project from [Code Institute](www.codeinstitute.com) for inspiration on how to start setting up my site
+- Read through some open source github code to get an idea how to set up the code for modals and flash cards, then worked my code around ideas.
+For example, I checked the repository from an old javascript project which helped me to understand how everything functioned together more [GitHub Repository](https://github.com/IuliiaKonovalova)
 - Used [Coolors](https://coolors.co/) to get a color scheme to match my images.
 - All photos used were my own, taken by me or for me with permission by my co-worker Tony Land.
 ### Acknowledgments